kkokamot/UCSCTriaxFunctions/README.md

                             test1 = readUCSCtriax('UC0001.csv');
                             [test1_final, start_time, end_time] = calc_mu_UCSC(test1, 1, 'UC0001');

 To measure healing you can use these functions.
 I typically set auto_find_threshold ~1.4.
-If holds are not being found then you can lower the threshold or raise it if too few are found.
+If holds are not being found then you can lower the threshold or raise it if too many are found.

                             find_holds(test1, auto_find_threshold, figure_num, '[enter exp_name]')
                             find_ss_and_max(test1, "[enter exp_num]")